AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## October 01, 2024

+This release contains the following changes to API Mesh:

+### Enhancements

+- Added the ability to run scheduled performance tests on your edge mesh.
+For more information, see [schedule performance testing](../advanced/developer-tools.md#schedule-performance-testing).
+- Increased edge mesh query timeout from `30` seconds to `60` seconds.

+### Bug fixes

+- Resolved an issue where the `aio api-mesh log list --filename` command would return an error if the filename included special characters.
+- Resolved an issue that caused `500` errors when using a `GET` request with a body.

 ## September 26, 2024

 This release contains the following changes to API Mesh: